-- visibleDistance The view distance for this region. - viewAngles The view angles for this region. - name An optional name to help with debugging. - position An optional position, which determines where the center of the region will be. - rotation An optional Orientation object which determines the rotation of the object in space. - orientation An optional vector field describing the preferred orientation at every point in the region. - angleCutoff How close to 180/360 degrees an angle has to be to be mapped to that value. - tolerance Tolerance for collision computations.
+- visibleDistance The view distance for this region. - viewAngles The view angles for this region. - name An optional name to help with debugging. - position An optional position, which determines where the center of the region will be. - rotation An optional Orientation object which determines the rotation of the object in space. - angleCutoff How close to 180/360 degrees an angle has to be to be mapped to that value. - tolerance Tolerance for collision computations.